-It is now time to address these issues on a larger scale, and inspire partnerships based on action with cities, corporations, farmers and other organizations, via the Salt and Verde Rivers Water Fund.
+It is now time to address these issues on a larger scale, and inspire partnerships based on action with cities, corporations, farmers and other organizations, via a water fund.
+To oversee this effort, we’ve invited elected officials and community leaders to be part of the Salt and Verde Alliance: Healthy Rivers, Healthy Communities.

 Water funds are founded on the principle that it is more cost effective to invest in natural solutions upstream to improve water flows and quality than build hard infrastructure downstream.

 - Create a sustainable funding mechanism for projects